time, we will build a world that is inclusive to people of different abilities.

-Art has the power to bring out the best of us, regardless of our abilities.
-Co:Creation Workshop collaborate with artists, art therapist and creative facilitators to provide free art-for-well-being programs to difabled community group members.
+Art has the power to bring out the best of us, regardless of our abilities. collaborate with artists, art therapist and Creative facilitators to innovate workshops and kits that inspire creativity.

 Our inclusive arts programmes seek to empower differently-abled

 community group members to explore themselves to their fullest potentials.

 Every workshop is customised to the learning capacities and interests.
 Participants can look forward to an inclusive environment where people of different abilities can unlock their creativity and foster an intimate and intellectual appreciation of visual arts.

 Purposeful programming to foster inclusion